nf-core/kmermaid/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

-## Documentation

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start

 i.
 Install [`nextflow`](https://nf-co.re/usage/installation)